Living Well with IBS

-There are a total of 5 sessions which are two and half hours long and run on a weekly basis.
+There are a total of 5 sessions which are two and half hours long (with plenty of breaks) and run on a weekly basis.
 We currently have courses beginning on the following dates:

 - Wednesday 25th April – 9:30-11:30am – Woodseats Medical Centre

 - Wednesday 30th May – 10:00am-12:30pm – Grenoside Grange

 - Wednesday 4th July – 10:00am-12:30pm – Dovedale